immutability-io/vault-ethereum/README.md

 ### ETH Unit Converter

 [There is a website](https://etherconverter.online/) that will convert any ETH unit to any other.
-Since Immutability's Ethereum Wallet only allows you to send ETH in wei, I thought it would be useful to replicate this capability:
+Since Immutability's Ethereum Wallet only allows you to send ETH in wei, I thought it would be useful to replicate this capability. **NOTE** we can also get the current average exchange value but converting any unit to USD.
+We can also convert from USD to any unit:

 ```
 $ vault write ethereum/convert unit_from="wei" unit_to="tether" amount="4.4"